mohamedNadyS/go-todo-cli/README.md

 # go-todo-cli
-A to-do list tool for terminal, you can add tasks, remvoe, check as done/inprogress, filter list, sorting --
+A to-do list tool for terminal, you can add tasks, remvoe, check as done/inprogress, filter list.
+--
 ## Installing
 from releases you can download latest version "go-todo-cli.exe"